The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Summary

 \acknowledgments This work was supported in part by the National Science Foundation (NSF) within the framework of the JETSCAPE collaboration, under grant number OAC-2004571 (CSSI:X-SCAPE).
-It was also supported under PHY-1516590 and PHY-1812431 (R.J.F., M.Ko., C.P. and A.S.); it was supported in part by the US Department of Energy, Office of Science, Office of Nuclear Physics under grant numbers \rm{DE-AC02-05CH11231} (X.-N.W. and W.Z.), \rm{DE-AC52-07NA27344} (A.A., R.A.S.), \rm{DE-SC0013460} (A.K., A.M., C.Sh., I.S., C.Si and R.D.), \rm{DE-SC0021969} (C.Sh. and W.Z.), \rm{DE-SC0024232} (C.Sh. and H.R.), \rm{DE-SC0012704} (B.S.), \rm{DE-FG02-92ER40713} (J.H.P. and M.Ke.), \rm{DE-FG02-05ER41367} (C.Si, D.S. and S.A.B.), \rm{DE-SC0024660} (R.K.E), \rm{DE-SC0024347} (J.-F.P. and M.S.).
-The work was also supported in part by the National Science Foundation of China (NSFC) under grant numbers 11935007, 11861131009 and 11890714 (Y.H. and X.-N.W.), by the Natural Sciences and Engineering Research Council of Canada (C.G., S.J., and G.V.), by the University of Regina President's Tri-Agency Grant Support Program (G.V.), by the Canada Research Chair program (G.V. and A.K.) reference number CRC-2022-00146, by the Office of the Vice President for Research (OVPR) at Wayne State University (Y.T.), by JSPS KAKENHI Grant No.~22K14041 (Y.T.), and by the S\~{a}o Paulo Research Foundation (FAPESP) under projects 2016/24029-6, 2017/05685-2 and 2018/24720-6 (M.L.).
+It was also supported under PHY-1516590 and PHY-1812431 (R.J.F., M.Ko., C.P. and A.S.); it was supported in part by the US Department of Energy, Office of Science, Office of Nuclear Physics under Grants No. \rm{DE-AC02-05CH11231} (X.-N.W. and W.Z.), No. \rm{DE-AC52-07NA27344} (A.A., R.A.S.), No. \rm{DE-SC0013460} (A.K., A.M., C.Sh., I.S., C.Si and R.D.), No. \rm{DE-SC0021969} (C.Sh. and W.Z.), No. \rm{DE-SC0024232} (C.Sh. and H.R.), No. \rm{DE-SC0012704} (B.S.), No. \rm{DE-FG02-92ER40713} (J.H.P. and M.Ke.), No. \rm{DE-FG02-05ER41367} (C.Si, D.S. and S.A.B.), No. \rm{DE-SC0024660} (R.K.E), and No. \rm{DE-SC0024347} (J.-F.P. and M.S.).
+The work was also supported in part by the National Science Foundation of China (NSFC) under Grant No. 11935007, No. 11861131009 and No. 11890714 (Y.H. and X.-N.W.), by the Natural Sciences and Engineering Research Council of Canada (C.G., S.J., and G.V.), by the University of Regina President's Tri-Agency Grant Support Program (G.V.), by the Canada Research Chair program (G.V. and A.K.) reference number CRC-2022-00146, by the Office of the Vice President for Research (OVPR) at Wayne State University (Y.T.), by JSPS KAKENHI Grants No. 22K14041 and No. 25K07303 (Y.T.), and by the S\~{a}o Paulo Research Foundation (FAPESP) under Projects 2016/24029-6, 2017/05685-2 and 2018/24720-6 (M.L.).
 C.Sh., J.-F.P., and R.K.E. acknowledge a DOE Office of Science Early Career Award.
 I.~S. was funded as part of the European Research Council project ERC-2018-ADG-835105 YoctoLHC, and as a part of the Center of Excellence in Quark Matter of the Academy of Finland (project 346325).
 Calculations for this work used the Wayne State Grid, generously supported by the Office of the Vice President of Research (OVPR) at Wayne State University.
 The bulk medium simulations were performed using resources provided by the Open Science Grid (OSG) \cite{Pordes:2007zzb, Sfiligoi:2009cct}, which is supported by the National Science Foundation award \#2030508.
-Data storage was provided in part by the OSIRIS project supported by the National Science Foundation under grant number OAC-1541335.
+Data storage was provided in part by the OSIRIS project supported by the National Science Foundation under Grant No. OAC-1541335.